-- Use your hireBING account to identify employers who will be attending and research the organization - Prioritize your list of organizations to ensure you make the most of your time - Give yourself enough time to get your résumé reviewed and apply those edits, before printing several copies to be given at the fairs (keep résumés in a folder) - Prepare to have a strong introduction by creating and practicing a tailored 30-second commercial.
-Review page 24. - Plan to dress professionally
+- Use your hireBING account to identify employers who will be attending and research the organizations. - Prioritize your list of organizations to ensure you make the most of your time. - Give yourself enough time to get your résumé reviewed and apply those edits before printing several copies to be given at the fairs (keep résumés in a folder). - Prepare to have a strong introduction by creating and practicing a tailored 30-second commercial.
+Review page 26. - Plan to dress professionally. - Ask: "What image am I trying to present?" - Clothes should be tailored, in good condition and free of wrinkles and lint. - Your culture, religion or gender identity might influence your definition of business attire.
+We encourage you to incorporate these elements into your wardrobe.

-During
+During the event

-- Make sure to greet the recruiter first before handing over your résumé - Be mindful of your body language throughout the fair - Ask the employer questions you prepared in advance based on your research - How would you describe your work environment? - What skills are you really looking for this candidate to have? - What is your favorite part about working for this organization? - There are often great opportunities with organizations with which you are not familiar don't just concentrate on the "big names" - · Ask for the contact information of employers that you are particularly interested in
+- Make sure to greet the recruiter first before handing over your résumé. - Be mindful of your body language throughout the fair. - Ask the employer questions you prepared in advance based on your research: - How would you describe your work environment? - What skills are you really looking for this candidate to have? - What is your favorite part about working for this organization? - There are often great opportunities with organizations with which you are not familiar don't just focus on the "big names." - Ask for the contact information of employers that you are particularly interested in.